Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - An instance changes state (moving from one task to another, example: data -> signing)
 - An instance is completed

+Customs event could be

+- A user have asked for a deduction in a form
+-

 Events would have some attributes

 - [org] - The organization the event is created for